saturncloud/saturn-cloud-examples/taxi_demo/README.md

 ## Model deployment

-**TODO**
+See `scoring/README.md`

 ## Dashboard

 The dashboard provides several views of the data across all time, as well as more detailed analysis for recent data.
-There are visualization of the performance of the different machine learning models as well as a widget for live-scoring new entries.
-To deploy the dashboard locally do:
+There are visualizations of the performance of the different machine learning models as well as a widget for live-scoring new entries.
+To deploy the dashboard from a Jupyter server, open a new terminal and run:

 ```bash
 cd dashboard
 panel serve dashboard.ipynb
 ```

+The dashboard will now be deployed on port `5006` behind the Jupyter proxy.
+To access it, copy the URL from the address bar when you're inside a Jupyter Lab interface, and replace `lab/*` with `proxy/5006/dashboard`

-In Saturn on the "Deployments" Page start a deployment using the command:
+In Saturn on the "Deployments" Page, start a deployment using the command:

 ```cd dashboard && python -m panel serve dashboard.ipynb --port=8000 --address="0.0.0.0" --allow-websocket-origin="*"```